inokawa/rust-browser/README.md

 # rust-browser

-Toy browser engine implementation with Rust.
+A toy browser engine implementation with Rust.

 Following: